stripe/stripe-connect-furever-demo/README.md

 - `<ConnectPayments />` provides a list to display Stripe payments, refunds, and disputes.
 This also includes handling list filtering, pagination, and CSV exports.
 - `<ConnectPayouts />` provides a list to display Stripe payouts and balance.
 This also includes handling list filtering, pagination, and CSV exports.
 - `<ConnectAccountManagement />` allows users to edit their Stripe account settings without navigating to the Stripe dashboard.
-- `<ConnectNotificationsBanner />` displays a list of current and future risk requirements an account needs to resolve.
+- `<ConnectNotificationBanner />` displays a list of current and future risk requirements an account needs to resolve.

 ### Architecture